idiap/tnn/README.md

 ## Dataset

-A dataset containing flight trajectories is currently being published.
-A link will be posted here once it is done.
+A dataset containing flight trajectories is available here : [https://www.idiap.ch/dataset/skysoft/](https://www.idiap.ch/dataset/skysoft/)

 ## How to use?